DragonSpit/HPCsharp/README.md

 HPC# .SortMerge |6|19|18| single-core on 6 core laptop HPC# .SortMerge |7|24|22| single-core on 14 core laptop HPC# .SortMerge | | | | single-core on 32 core laptop

+Parallel Merge Sort uses multiple CPU cores to accelerate performance, which scales well with the number of cores and the number of memory channels.
+On variety of machines, sorting an array of Int32's, performance in Millions of Int32's per second is:

 Linq.AsParallel |6.5|13|13| 6-core laptop
 Linq.AsParallel |8|14|14| 14-core Xeon
 Linq.AsParallel | | | | 32-core AMD EPYC